JavaScript Garbage Collection with WebAssembly is Possible Today

 This can of course be dealt with, but that's a hassle.

-Ideally we'd just register our pointers and some function to free
+Ideally we'd just register our pointers and some function to `free` them with JavaScript's

 garbage collection mechanism.